As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Tip: Always check the box or manual to see if your favorite assistant is supported.
 If you’re unsure, look up the official compatibility list.
 To save yourself a headache, stick with gadgets that support Matter—it’s meant to make everything play nicely together.

-Skipping steps is one of the biggest reasons for voice assistant trouble.
+Skipping setup steps is one of the biggest reasons for a voice assistant not working situation — especially if Alexa not responding or commands misfire in Google or Siri.
 Voice assistant troubleshooting starts with correct device naming and linking skills/apps inside your assistant’s ecosystem.
 If your smart plug is called “Desk” but you say “Turn on lamp,” nothing’s going to happen.

 For Alexa, you have to enable skills or actions when setting up.
 Lots of people forget to link new devices in the app or miss permissions.
 Typos or similar names (like “Lamp 1” and “Lamp One”) can also mess things up.